lucatume/wp-browser/docs/src/README.md

 Finally, you can <a href="mailto:luca@theaveragedev.com">contact me directly</a> to set up a call to discuss your project needs and how wp-browser can help you.

-## Sponsors

-A thanks to my sponsors: you make maintaining this project easier.

 [1]: https://getcomposer.org/